Through the Arch - Fused Glass

 &

-I make a range of objects from bathroom tiles, wall lamps, clocks, window inserts, wall-art plaques and cooker splash-backs to bowls, platters, jewellery, garden screens and Christmas decorations for craft fairs and charitable events, art work for the gallery in Woburn and many more.
+I make a range of objects from bathroom tiles, wall lamps, clocks, window inserts, wall-art plaques and cooker splash-backs to bowls, platters, jewellery, garden screens and Christmas decorations for commissions, my Etsy site, craft fairs and charitable events, art work for the art gallery in Woburn and many more.

 Look for me on CRAFT COURSES.